 In many instances, it is seen as more of a “last resort” instead of the preferred solution for property ownership.
 While many prospective property owners would prefer to “own outright” by utilizing cash, or cash along with a conventional mortgage arrangement – most of these people don't realize that these methods often require a much larger financial investment than a Lease-Option, with substantially more qualification and out-of-pocket costs.

 This clever and underutilized method of buying or selling real estate has actually been around for a long time and is used fairly often in the capital equipment and commercial real estate sectors.
 Why is this method underutilized and ignored in the residential sector?
-Because its advantages, processes, and risk factors are not well-understood by most buyers and sellers of residential real estate and consumers at large.
-Even those who do understand the Lease-Option Purchase Agreement don’t always fall under the right circumstances to take advantage of this type of instrument.
+Because of its advantages, processes, and risk factors are not well-understood by most buyers and sellers of residential real estate and consumers at large.
+Even those who do understand the Lease-Option Purchase Agreement don't always fall under the right circumstances to take advantage of this type of instrument.

 When properly understood, the Lease-Option Purchase Agreement is an important financing tool that should be understood, so it can be utilized to complete transactions that offer the most benefits to buyers and sellers.

 Disclaimer: Anyone who does real estate transactions of any kind needs a real estate attorney.
 These Lease-Options were utilized by the author for over 20 years, but keep in mind that all states have different laws and this is why you need legal advice in the state you are in.
-Let YOUR attorney adapt, tweak, discard, ignore or adopt what they wish from this conversation if it’s useful.
+Let YOUR attorney adapt, tweak, discard, ignore or adapt what they wish from this conversation if it’s useful.
 You should also seek the advice of a good tax attorney to see what kind of tax law applies to your situation.

 Lease-Option Purchase Agreement Defined